-Our team sees all stages of body decomposition needing death cleanup here in Phoenix, as well as throughout the state of Arizona.
+Our team sees all stages of body decomposition needing death cleanup here in Phoenix, as well as throughout the rest of the state of Arizona.
 With our high desert heat and numerous insects, bodies tend to break down quickly and we are called in to clean and restore the area.

 If your loved one has passed without being discovered for a time, rely on professional biohazard cleaners to decontaminate the area.
 Even if your loved one was healthy before passing away, the byproducts of body decomposition can make other people sick and without professional equipment, the odor is difficult to remove.
 With us, we will fully restore the area making it safe for you and your family.